hacks-guide/Guide_Wii/docs/themes.md

 1. Check the `Create decrypted contents (*.app)` box, and then press `Start Download`.

     ![](/images/desktop-apps/nusget/nusget-vwiimenu-dl.png)
-1. Downloads are output to a `NUSGet Downloads` folder in the same directory as `NUSGet.exe`.
+1. Downloads are output to a `NUSGet Downloads` folder in the same directory as your NUSGet executable.
 Open this folder, and locate the `0000000700000002` folder inside it.

     ![](/images/desktop-apps/nusget/nusget-folder.png)
 1. Find the .app file that corresponds to your Wii U's region in the table below: